16 Great Books on Indonesia

 I started out really liking this book and then I ended not liking it so much.
 The writing had a nice flow to it and some of the characters were intriguing.
 I just wish it had been structured in a different way instead of jumping from storyline to storyline.
 It would have been better if the story had been told from the point of view of each of the four female friends with a focus on them growing up together and then becoming adults.
 Through these women, we learn what it’s like being a modern woman in an Islamic country.

 I like the themes of feminism, sexuality, and oppression.
-However, they were presented in such a heavy-handed way to make the message ineffective and boring.
+However, I wish they had been presented in a less heavy-handed way.

 By Christopher J. Boch (1978)